Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/gantt.md

 ## Gantt charts

-Gantt charts are not supported by Plotly.
-But Plotly provides a way of displaying horizontal bar charts with different starting points that can look like a Gantt chart.
+Although real Gantt charts are not supported by Plotly, there are ways to display horizontal bar charts with different starting points that can look like a Gantt chart.

 ### Simple Gantt like chart

 Using a horizontal bar chart with different starting points will look like a Gantt chart.
-- _type_ property is set to bar.
+- _type_ property is set to "bar".
-- _orientation_ property is set to h or horizontal.
+- _orientation_ property is set to "h" or "horizontal".

 Different resources are displayed by different traces in the same chart.